 Eating Out of Your Suitcase is simply brinin portable travel food with you.
 Part of Affordable Family Travel includes finding affordable food options.
 Eating out of your Suitcase is a great way to save.

 Eating and trying new foods is a big part of travel for me.
-While I love to eat all sorts of food our kids (and sometimes Mike) are sadly not so adventurous.
+While I love to eat all sorts of food our kids (and sometimes my husband) are sadly not so adventurous.
 We have often brought snacks and even toddler friendly food when traveling.
 Usually I like to experience and enjoy local foods but sometime the savings from bringing food outweighs the benefit of eating out.
 Our Trip to Atlantis was really the first time we packed several days worth of food for multiple meals each day.

 Peanut Butter and Jelly is a Great Travel Food

 A kid-friendly it’s very easy if you are checking luggage pack the jar of peanut butter and jelly but make sure to put the jelly in a ziplock bag sealed and wrapped with something soft like clothing.
 Annoying as it is I think the safest place for bread is in your carry-on backpack.
-1 loaf of bread lasted us the 5 days at Aulani the kids and Mike were all eating sandwiches for several of the days and even one dinner with some bread leftover and plenty of PB & J to last a few more days if needed.
+1 loaf of bread lasted us the 5 days at Aulani the kids and my husband were all eating sandwiches for several of the days and even one dinner with some bread leftover and plenty of PB & J to last a few more days if needed.
 Aldi’s Wheat bread is very affordable and the kids love it.
 This is one of the easiest meals to bring when eating out of your suitcase.

 Salami rounds and crackers